Counting closed geodesics in strata: Main counting statement

-\begin{theorem} Consider the stratum $\QTs$.
+\begin{theorem} Consider the stratum $\Qs$.
 Given $X, Y \in \cT(S)$

-where $h=\frac{\dim \Stratum +1}{2}$. \end{theorem}
+where $h=\frac{\dim \Qs}{2}$. \end{theorem}

-\begin{remark} First we make a few remarks \begin{enumerate} \item The theorem still holds if instead of the assumption on the number of common saddle connections, we assume that $\cS_X \cap \cS_Y$ contains at least $j$ homologically independent simple closed curves.
-But, this is not equivalent to the theorem; when $\cS_X \cap \cS_Y$ contains only homologically trivial simple closed curves, we can still conclude that $j \geq 1$. \item The statement appears to be correct even without the term $\tau^{|\cS_X|+|\cS_Y|}$.
+\begin{remark} First we make a few remarks \begin{enumerate} \item If, in the definition of $\Bj X,Y,\tau)$, we replace the assumption on the number of common homologically independent saddle connections with an assumption on the number of common homologically independent simple closed curves, the same statement would still holds.
+However, the theorem is strictly stronger.
+For example, assume $\cS_X \cap \cS_Y$ contains only one homologically trivial simple closed curves $\alpha$.
+We can still conclude that $j \geq 1$ because the geodesic representative of $\alpha$ in any quadratic differential $q$ contains a (homologically) non-trivial arc.
+That is, the number points $Y$, where the geodesic connecting $X$ to $Y$ follows $\Qs$ and contains a short curve throughout, is smaller than expected even when $\alpha$ is a homologically trivial curve. \item The statement appears to be correct even without the term $\tau^{|\cS_X|+|\cS_Y|}$.
 However, the proof would become significantly more complicated. \end{enumerate} \end{remark}